Sequential model confidence sets: Introduction

-Although the article mainly focuses on forecast evaluation, many of the presented results directly extend to model selection as long as the used information criterion satisfies the imposed assumptions.
-For this reason, we introduce the problem in a general framework and illustrate the connections to forecast comparison and model selection afterwards.
-In order to construct sequential model confidence sets, we make use of the e-processes provided by \cite{Choe_Ramdas_2021} under the assumption that the observed loss differences are conditionally bounded, which does not only hold for bounded losses but also for prominent choices of scoring rules such as the continuous ranked probability score (CRPS; \citealp{Matheson1976}) or the quantile score \citep{Gneiting2011a}.
+In order to construct sequential model confidence sets, we make use of the e-processes provided by \cite{Howard_Chernoff_bounds} and \cite{Choe_Ramdas_2021} under the assumption of sub-Gaussian or sub-exponential loss differences, which subsumes in particular the case where the loss differences are conditionally bounded, an assumption, which does not only hold for bounded losses but also for prominent choices of scoring rules such as the continuous ranked probability score (CRPS; \citealp{Matheson1976}) or the quantile score \citep{Gneiting2011a}.

 The remainder of the paper is structured as follows.
 Section \ref{Sec:SMCS} presents the problem and introduces sequential model confidence sets.
 In Section \ref{Sec:Construction_of_SMCS}, we review important definitions from sequential testing theory and provide methods to construct sequential model confidence sets with respect to three particular notions of superior objects.
 A simulation study is conducted in Section \ref{Sec:Simulation} before we apply the proposed methods in case studies on Covid-19 related deaths and wind gust predictions in Section \ref{Sec:Case_study}.
 The main part of the paper closes with a discussion in Section \ref{Sec:Discussion}.
-A review on forecast evaluation, technical comments, and additional information for the case studies are available in Appendices \ref{appendix:forecast_evaluation} through \ref{Appendix:Wind_gust}.
+Some background on forecast evaluation, technical comments, and proofs are available in the supplementary material.